-For the Additional Benefit for Seniors, an individual must be 62 years of age or older.
+For the additional benefit for seniors, an individual must be 62 years of age or older.

-Under the Handicapped Accessibility Improvement Program, seniors and / or disabled individuals can receive a grant up to $30,000 for home accessibility projects.
+Under the Accessibility Improvement program, seniors and / or disabled individuals can receive a grant up to $30,000 for home accessibility projects.
 For instance, one might need to widen doorways or replace a vanity sink with a pedestal sink to allow wheelchair access.
 Importantly, these improvements will allow individuals to age at home rather than being forced to move or being placed in a nursing home.

-The Single Family Residential Rehabilitation Program allows households freedom in choosing who will do the reparations / home modifications, and DHCD oversees the project, including reviewing contractor bids.
+The Single Family Residential Rehabilitation Program allows households freedom in choosing who will do the repairs / home modifications, and DHCD oversees the project, including reviewing contractor bids.
 However, contractors must be licensed and certified.